waldrain/waldrain.github.io/moniwonig.md

 <tr><td>A14/W10-53</td><td>1.69</td><td>425</td><td>1069</td><td>3.83</td></tr>
 </table>

-Results Friday-Saturday 2023-05-12 and 13 from first couple of hours running on grid mains:
+Results Friday-Saturday 2023-05-12 and 13 from first couple of hours running on grid mains, an on PV in the afternoon at two with a cloudy sky, bringing the battery voltage down to 25.7V:

 <table class="r">
 <tr><td>Time</td><td>&#176; C</td><td>W</td><td>kWh</td></tr>